shivalisen/quotebender-api/README.md

 # Quotebender API

-A free REST API that serves quotes from Avatar: The Last Airbender.
+A REST API that serves quotes from Avatar: The Last Airbender.

-⚠️ This API is a WIP, come back soon!

 ---